DistributedWeb/developers.dwebx.org/docs/discovery/creating-a-dht-node.md

 title : Creating A DHT Node
 ---

 One of the most powerful features of the dWeb, is how network data is distributed amongst its users.
 Many developers like [Peeps](https://peepsx.com), make an honest effort to ensure that each of their applications, when installed on a user's device, act as a DHT node on the network because it's important to the growth of dWeb's network and further decentralizes the dWeb in the process.
-Using [@dwebswarm/dht](https://github.com/distributedweb/dht) this is easy.
+Using [@dwebswarm/dht](https://github.com/distributedweb/dht) makes this easy.
 In order to integrate `@dwebswarm/dht` into your application, do the following:

 :::note
 The [dWebSwarm DHT](https://github.com/distributedweb/dht) library is one way of interacting with dWeb's DHT, but this can also be done using higher level APIs like [dWebSwarm Discovery](https://github.com/distributedweb/discovery), [dWebSwarm Network](https://github.com/distributedweb/network) and [dWebSwarm](https://github.com/distributedweb/dwebswarm), which are all built on top of `dWebSwarm DHT`.